Szafter12/Top-shop/README.md

 ## Demo

 <b>WARNING!
-The backend server is running on a free version of Render web service so the landing time of the site and images may be longer please be patient.</b>
+The backend server is running on a free version of Render web service so the landing time of the site and images may be longer please be patient.
+(You can open this website and during page load you can check my other projects :)</b>
 <br><br>
 https://top-shop-szafter12.netlify.app/kobieta